-The FIPS 140-2 standard entitled “Security Requirements for Cryptographic Modules” specifies the security requirements for a cryptographic module utilized within a security system for protecting sensitive information.
-FIPS was initially developed for the US government and private entities engaged in dealings with the government, companies have now embraced FIPS 140-2 and are beginning to embrace FIPS 140-3 as information security standards.
+The FIPS 140-3 standard entitled “Security Requirements for Cryptographic Modules” specifies the security requirements for a cryptographic module utilized within a security system for protecting sensitive information.
+FIPS was initially developed for the US government and private entities engaged in dealings with the government, companies have now embraced FIPS 140-3 as information security standards.

 A cryptographic module is any combination of computer hardware, firmware or software that encrypts or decrypts data, applies a digital signature, applies a variety of authentication techniques, and/or uses random number generation.
 In simplest terms, it prevents unauthorized parties from being able to use sensitive data even if they get access to it.